 "Rural districts and aging psychiatrists mean we have to be thinking ahead of the curve in terms of treating the remote populations," Sabo said.

 According to a 2003 study, Sabo said, 60 percent of the adult population had medical conditions, and 29 percent of them also suffered from mental disorders.
-And in general, 25 percent of the overall population suffers from some type of mental disorder.

 So telepsychiatry, using computers to allow a team of doctors to have face-to-face consultations, will "enhance communication among patients, local health care providers and experts at BMC," he added.